palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/env-prep.rst

 Switching website env modes
 ---------------------------

 By default, the downloads website will be configured in ``DEV`` mode.
-If you need to configure it in ``PROD`` or any other mode, you can set this via the ``CALACCESS_WEBSITE_ENV`` environment variable:
+If you need to configure it in ``PROD`` or any other mode, you can set this with the ``CALACCESS_WEBSITE_ENV`` environment variable:

 .. code-block:: bash

     $ export CALACCESS_WEBSITE_ENV=PROD

-If you are using virtualenv and virtualenvwrapper (as we recommend), you might add the above line of code to your ``$VIRTUAL_ENV/bin/postactivate`` script so that whenever you start the project's virtual environment, like so:
+If you are using virtualenv and virtualenvwrapper, you might add the above line of code to your ``$VIRTUAL_ENV/bin/postactivate`` script so that whenever you start the project's virtual environment, this variable will be set automatically:

 .. code-block:: bash

     $ workon django-calaccess-downloads-website

-This variable will be set automatically.
-You might also also add this line:
+ You might also also add this line to your ``$VIRTUAL_ENV/bin/postdeactivate`` script in order to remove the variable whenever you deactivate the virtual environment:

 .. code-block:: bash

     $ unset CALACCESS_WEBSITE_ENV

-To your ``$VIRTUAL_ENV/bin/postdeactivate`` script in order to remove it whenever you deactivate the virtual environment (from the command line, simply type ``deactivate``).
+From the command line, you can simply type ``deactivate`` to deactivate the virtual environment.

 ---------------